deepset-ai/haystack-integrations/integrations/mastodon-fetcher.md

 toc: true
 ---
 The `MastodonFetcher` is a simple custom component that fetches the `last_k_posts` of a given Mastodon username.
-You can see an demo of this custom component in use in the [🦄 Should I Follow?](https://huggingface.co/spaces/deepset/should-i-follow) space on Hugging Face 🤗.
+You can see a demo of this custom component in the [🦄 Should I Follow?](https://huggingface.co/spaces/deepset/should-i-follow) space on Hugging Face 🤗.

+The latest versions of `mastodon-fetcher-haystack` are compatible only with Haystack 2.x.
+You need to specify the version explicitly to import the `MastodonFetcher` component suitable with Haystack 1.x.

 ### **Table of Contents**